 No – in fact, most of our members are university graduates.

-For members under the age of 25 years, the quarterly fee is DKK 520 (2017 season)
+For members under the age of 25 years, the quarterly dues are DKK 550.

-The first time membership fee is always 780 DKK (independent of age) and must be paid before you start rowing at DSR.
+The first time membership dues are always DKK 825 DKK (irrespective of age or time of registration) and must be paid before you start rowing at DSR.

-The amount is 830 DKK if you pay from a foreign bank, because DSR must pay 50 DKK fee for receipt of the payment.
+Please note: The amount due is DKK 875 DKK if the payment is sent from a foreign bank, as DSR is charged a DKK 50 fee for receipt of the payment.

-How do I pay my membership fee, If I don’t have a Danish bank account?
+How do I pay my membership dues, if I don’t have a Danish bank account?

 Simply transfer the money to our bank: